About VA Loans – A Full Glossary

 A company that researches titles and the history of titles, liens, and encumbrances in order to make sure all entitlements to a property are fulfilled before the title can be transferred to a new owner.

-A title company will perform this service to make sure there are no legal rights to a property that have not been settled before a title can be transferred to a new owner.
+A title company will perform this service to make sure there are no legal rights to a property that has not been settled before a title can be transferred to a new owner.

-State and local taxes that need to be paid when a title is transferred to a new owner.
+The state and local taxes need to be paid when a title is transferred to a new owner.